sodafoundation/documentation/content/soda-gettingstarted/quickstart.md

 ### Previous Release

-**Install SODA v0.20.0 Elba Release Apr 2020**

-- Elba Release (First Release of SODA) : Refer the "How to use the Release" section of [Elba Release Notes](https://github.com/sodafoundation/releases/releases/tag/v0.20.0)

 Note: We are currently not supporting the older versions before Elba.
 However, if you have specific reasons to use older versions, please contact at #general  slack channel of [soda foundation slack](https://sodafoundation.io/slack)